jazzyjackson/kvetch.js/Readme.markdown

 A lot of people use axios, request, or other libraries on npm, but I didn't want to add extra features and a bunch of dependencies, I just wanted to prevent repeating myself using the native API.

-If you need it to work on browsers without fetch, just bring in some fetch polyfill can define that first, kvetch will use window.fetch just fine.
+If you need it to work on browsers without fetch, just bring in some fetch polyfill and define that first, kvetch will use window.fetch just fine.

 ### `kvetch.get/post/put/delete/options(URL::string[, QueryObject::Object, Body::*)`
 You can leave the QueryObject and the Body blank if you don't need them.